 In preparing an academic application to UCT, it is essential that applicants refer to various resources for guidance.
-UCT’s postgraduate prospectus is available for download here and provides information on courses at UCT, how to apply to the University, as well as support structures available for postgraduate students at the University.
+UCT’s postgraduate prospectus provides information on courses at UCT, how to apply to the university, as well as support structures available for postgraduate students at the university.

 Step 2: Collate the necessary supporting documents to strengthen your academic application

 Applicants are encouraged to refer to the relevant postgraduate faculty handbook for more information and should ensure that when submitting these documents online, each document is scanned and uploaded as a single document.
 Documents must be legible and clear.

 UCT reserves the right to cancel the application if all the necessary certified hard copies are not submitted on time.
 Upon arrival and registration at UCT, the successful applicant will be asked to provide original documentation of the certified copies submitted during the application phase.

 Step 3: Apply online for academic study and placement

 Applications for student accommodation in a UCT residence are managed by UCT Student Housing Admissions and Advocacy Services.
 Applications for student accommodation must be received by 31 October 2019 (post-graduates) and 31 July 2019 (undergraduates).
 The application is part of the online academic application process.
 Applicants are advised to tick the first box which reads “I apply for catering student accommodation”.